Sinus x-rayParanasal sinus radiography; X-ray - sinuses

 The sinuses are located behind the forehead, nasal bones, cheeks, and eyes.
 When the sinus openings become blocked or too much mucus builds up, bacteria and other germs can grow.
 This can lead to an infection and inflammation of the sinuses called sinusitis.

 Sinusitis is present when the tissue lining the sinuses become swollen or inflamed.
-It occurs as the result of an infection from a virus, bacteria, ...Read Article Now Book Mark Article
+It occurs as the result of an inflammatory reaction or an infect...Read Article Now Book Mark Article

 A sinus x-ray is ordered when you have any of the following: